Little Caesars®

 Training & Support

-The brand provides a comprehensive 314-hour training curriculum designed to prepare one individual for launch.
-The program includes on-site launch support to assist operational readiness, with travel and lodging expenses borne by the franchisee and additional on-site support costs charged to the franchisee.
+Little Caesars provides an Extensive 314-hour training curriculum designed to prepare one individual for launch and operational responsibilities.
+The program includes on-site launch assistance for operational readiness; travel and lodging expenses are the responsibility of the franchisee, and on-site support is available for an additional fee.

 Franchisee Stability

 Little Caesars earns an Excellent Stability Score.
-Three-year turnover of 1.49% is well below the typical Food & Beverage franchise, which reports turnover of around 5%, and is markedly lower than most Food & Beverage industry peers.
-Out of 162 total exits across the three reported years, ceased operations dominated with 143, alongside 19 non-renewals, no terminations, and no franchisor buybacks.
+Three-year turnover of 0.95% is well below the typical Food & Beverage franchise (around 5.6%) and sits near the lowest-churn 10% of Food & Beverage franchises; the system had about 3,701 franchised outlets in the most recent year.
+Across the three reported years, there were 104 total exits, with ceased operations dominating at 84, alongside 20 non-renewals, no terminations, and no franchisor buybacks.

-The dominance of ceased operations suggests location-level economics: operators chose to close underperforming locations rather than exits driven by franchisor enforcement.
-Prospective buyers should investigate the geographies where closures concentrated and ask how lease economics, market changes, or local competition affected those sites.
-Ask the franchisor for examples of closures and any recovery or conversion approaches they used.
+The dominance of ceased operations suggests location-level economics: operators chose to close underperforming locations, rather than exits driven by franchisor enforcement.
+Prospective buyers should examine unit-level economics and site-selection support in the geographies where closures concentrated.
 For prospective franchisees, this is among the strongest retention profiles in franchising.

 Unit Growth Analysis